Updated on November 5, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 Regulations for possession and cultivation are expected to change in 2018 with the expansion of the medical marijuana program.

 Find out Who Qualifies for Medical Cannabidiol in Iowa in our definitive guide of Iowa’s qualification guidelines.
 Read up on medical conditions that are covered under Iowa’s Medical Cannabidiol program, age restrictions, criminal conviction restrictions, and more.
 You’ll also find the related details on age limits and regulations for caregivers.

 Read Iowa’s Full Medical Marijuana Laws to gain full specific knowledge of Iowa’s exact legal guidelines without interpretation.
 They’ve been written in an easy-to-understand format, so you won’t need an attorney to interpret them for you.
 You can also print a copy to take with you when you visit your doctor.
 You can also learn about Iowa’s CBD program.

 You need to obtain a written certification from a licensed doctor in Iowa before you’ll be allowed to use medical cannabis.
 Your physician will also have to write a prescription to specify the quantity of cannabis you should buy from a drug store.
-That is why we’ve built a network of experienced and reliable marijuana doctors to help you:
+That is why we’ve built a network of experienced and reliable Medical Cannabidiol doctors to help you: